taking off and faking off.

 Crew judgement is System Failure – Roy gets a pass.

 Act 2 ~ blame the nearest kook.

 Rowdy from Avalon has come off a set wave in front of the entire Saturday morning crew, he has fallen from the top to the bottom of a flawless eight foot wave that everybody out there wanted.
 The best wave of a set of two.

 Rowdy is ready, five seconds underwater and the script is written, the moves rehearsed – Rowdy is going to fake it.

-Rowdy surfaces and jams the board back under him and he looks around for the nearest out of town kook, and after spotting one sitting there minding his own business he paddles over aggressively and accuses him of a gross infamy, he suggests that he, Rowdy, is the victim of some venality, a conspiracy; not only that but he requests that the poor chap lodge his old twinfin into a place where it could not possibly fit.
+Rowdy surfaces, jams the board back under him then looks around for the nearest out of town kook, and after spotting one sitting there minding his own business he paddles over aggressively and accuses him of a gross infamy, he suggests that he, Rowdy, is the victim of some venality, a conspiracy; not only that but he requests that the poor chap lodge his old twinfin into a place where it could not possibly fit.
 He insults all the members of the kook’s family, his religion, his choice of motor vehicle.